fiware-docker/docker-container-service/docs/userguide/user-guide.md

 ## Managing docker images

-Currently the service does note not allow you build or manage images.
+Currently the service does not allow you build or manage images.
 However you can pull images from [Docker Hub](https://docs.docker.com/docker-hub).

 Note: we do plan to support managing images in private repositories in the future.